Whistleblower – do you know something we should know?

 We want to recognise and react to non-compliance at an early stage.
 Therefore, within the LKAB Group, we have various opportunities for so-called whistleblowers, who want to report suspected abuse and irregularities.

 Good business ethics are essential for us to operate successfully and deliver our strategy.
-Our Code of Conduct and our core values form the basis and show the way for how we should act in different situations.
+Our Code of Conduct and our behaviours within the framework of One LKAB, form the basis and show the way for how we should act in different situations.
 We want to identify and respond to non-compliance at an early stage.
 The ability to report suspected misconduct and serious irregularities is therefore important.
 Within the LKAB Group there are several reporting options, all of which comply with applicable national and international regulations.

 If you suspect that a company within the LKAB Group or someone acting on behalf of such a company is acting in violation of applicable legislation, our policies or internal procedures, you have the opportunity to report it.
 To enable reporting, we have established two different types of reporting channels: